How To Select A Power Of Attorney

 As you can see from above, being an attorney is a considerable responsibility and one that demands intelligence, caring, sensitivity, and unselfishness.
 Therefore, if you are making an LPA, take your time in choosing your attorney/s and don’t hesitate to take advice from your solicitor if required.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our wills, trusts, and probate department can advise and assist you in relation to making an LPA.
-Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.
+Please contact us on 01903 229 999 or by email at email@example.com for more information.

 Please note this article does not constitute legal advice.